tjFogarty/tj-ie/src/site/posts/upgrading-to-webpack-4.md

 It abstracts away all the webpack wizardry so you can spend less time setting up.
 It's an amazing tool and I have no problem recommending it to people.
 You can inject your own configuration if you need to extend it as well so you're not locked out of anything.

 On the flipside I'm a divil for tinkering, so a one-liner is not conducive to my mischief.
-After seeing the victories achieved by the webpack team on version 4 I was eager to explore it, plus Laravel Mix is on webpack 3 ({% external-link "https://github.com/JeffreyWay/laravel-mix/pull/1495", "soon to be version 4 by the looks of it" %}).
+After seeing the victories achieved by the webpack team on version 4 I was eager to explore it, plus Laravel Mix is on webpack 3 ([soon to be version 4 by the looks of it](https://github.com/JeffreyWay/laravel-mix/pull/1495)).

 Here's the list of things I needed to do: